Tribal Data Capacity

 The National Congress of American Indians received grant funding from the National Science Foundation to help build tribal data capacity.

-The project includes the following aims:
+The project included the following aims:

 - Build a community committed to the collection and dissemination of data on AI/AN populations